pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 1) Basic Authentication with API Key and Secret
 2) Token Based Authentication

-The steps to configure both are outlined below to allow you to choose which option you use.
-Note that the token method issued by Prisma Cloud has a expiration of 1 hour, so it will require frequent refreshing.
+The steps to configure both are outlined to allow you to decide which option you use.

+>**Note** The token method issued by Prisma Cloud has a expiration of 1 hour, so it requires frequent refreshing.

 To obtain your Prisma Compute Console URL and Access Keys and Token.
 See [Access keys](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys) in the Palo Alto Networks documentation.

 1) Basic Authentication with API Key and Secret
 2) Token Based Authentication

-#### Access Key and Secret Authentication
+#### Access key and secret authentication

-To create a Prisma secret, follow the instructions in the sections below.
+To create a Prisma secret, use the following instructions.

 1. Create a Prisma secret YAML file and insert the base64 encoded Prisma API token into the `prisma_token`: